PLN-team/PLNmodels/README.md

 ## Use and example

-See the package [vignette](https://github.com/jchiquet/PLNmodels/blob/master/vignettes/trichoptera.Rmd) running PLNPCA on the *ade4* Trichoptera data set.
-To build the vignette on intallation, you need the *ade4* package installed and to run the following code:
+See the package [vignette](https://github.com/jchiquet/PLNmodels/blob/master/vignettes/trichoptera.Rmd) running PLNPCA and PLNnetwork on the *ade4* Trichoptera data set.
+To build the vignettes on intallation, you need the *ade4* package installed and to run the following code:

 ```
 devtools::install_github("jchiquet/PLNmodels", build_vignettes=TRUE)